Everything You Wanted to Know About the EGOT

 What kind of person wins the pinnacle honor of the entertainment industry, the coveted EGOT?
 Let's defer to Tracy Jordan, the fictional character who brought the term into the popular lexicon when he decided to pursue one on 30 Rock.
 After learning what an EGOT is, Tracy says: "That's a good goal for a talented crazy person."

 In reality, Tracy is only half right.
 EGOTs are typically won by very talented people, not necessarily crazy ones.
 In fact, for most who win the four awards that comprise the EGOT, getting there seems almost effortless.
-As awards season rattles on, let's look at the cultural history of this phenomenon.
+Let's look at the cultural history of this phenomenon.

 What's an EGOT?